ApplY3D/module-federation-examples/angular-in-vue-router/README.md

 **✅ Message `counter service created` appears only first time, but:**

-There are `x` instances of service in memory for `x` components using service (but check gif upper, they are sharing)
+There are `x` instances of service in memory for `x` components using service (but check gif above, they are sharing)

 ![](./images/memory-3x-services.png)